fez-github/todo-priority/README.md

+## Issues:

+- [ ] Tag filter doesn't work on calendar until a mode shift.
+- [ ] A new task is not added to calendar until a mode shift.
+- [ ] Unsure how to get portable modal to work properly.
+- [ ] Form width in modal becomes constrained on small screens.
+- [ ] Need to mark task as Complete while on form.
+- [ ] Set up sort to change when select value changes.

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.